 26 November 2015 - application put on hold

 St George plc has asked for the planning application to be put in abeyance (on hold).
 They plan to revise the application and to address the reasons for refusal.

 We have agreed not to refer the application to the Greater London Authority but instead allow St George the opportunity to submit revised drawings.
 We'll hold the application in abeyance (put it on hold) until the revised drawings have been submitted.
 If St George plc submit an amended scheme, it will be subject to re-consultation.

 A revised application will be reported back to a Development Control Committee for a decision.

-5 November - Development Control Committee refused application
+5 November - Development Control Committee refused the application

 The planning application was considered by the Council's Development Control Committee at its meeting on 5 November 2015.
 The Development Control Committee resolved to: